-The analogy is liking it to Running a car for long periods of time with, out of balanced tyres.
+The analogy is liking it to Running a car for long periods of time with, out of balanced wheels.

-Impedance imbalance is the electrical equivalent of getting your tyres balanced, its saves energy, reduces wear & tear, and risks other damage like suspension & steering.
+Impedance imbalance is the electrical equivalent of getting your wheels balanced, its saves energy, reduces wear & tear, and risks other damage like suspension & steering.
 So what is it????

 47% of global electricity consumption is use in motor systems.